outofcoffee/imposter/docs/openapi_plugin.md

 A great way to use this plugin is to take advantage of the built in `examples` feature of OpenAPI/Swagger files.
 These provide a standard way to document sample responses for each API response.
 This plugin will match the example to serve using a combination of:

 * matching URI/path
+* matching method
 * matching content type in `Accept` HTTP request header to the `produces` property of the response
 * matching status code to the response

+Imposter will return the first response found that matches the path and method.
+You can override the behaviour by setting the status code for a given combination of path and method (see below).

-Typically, you will use a simple script (see `plugin/openapi/src/test/resources/openapi2/simple` for working example) to control the status code, and thus the content of the response.
+Typically, you will use the configuration file `<something>-config.yaml` to override the status code, and thus the content of the response, however, you can use the in-built script engine to gain further control of the response data, headers etc. (see below).

 You can also use the interactive API sandbox at `/_spec`; e.g. [http://localhost:8080/_spec](http://localhost:8080/_spec), which looks like this: